 Broker Misconduct Red Flags

 Certain types of broker fraud are especially common and come with predictable warning signs.
-Fraudsters are also predictable when choosing their targets: They are more likely to target the elderly as well as less experienced investors.
-Vigilance is your greatest ally against broker fraud.
+Fraudsters are also predictable in their target selection: they are more likely to target the elderly and less-experienced investors.
+Vigilance is your greatest ally against securities fraud.
 And when you have suspicions, do not hesitate to share them with an experienced securities attorney.

 Promissory Notes